 Companies’ executives are obsessed with innovation.
 In the journey of enterprises to lead in their industries (and for many, to survive), these organizations, especially large corporations, understand that startups and other tech companies might take their place.
 The change is so radical that’s incredible to observe the efforts companies put into becoming a more creative and innovative organization.
 Think about the banking industry.
-Some financial institutions exist 80, 100 or even more years.
-During this time, they managed to gain 100, 200 or even 300 million customers.
+Some financial institutions exist for 80 years, 100, or even longer.
+During this time, they managed to gain 100, 200, or even 300 million customers.
 Now think about Facebook.
 In 12 years, since its launch, Facebook has acquired almost 2 billion users!
 What will happen when Facebook steps into the financial industry?
 When asking this question, you realize that without innovation the risks for the financial industries are a matter of life or death.

 Naturally, executives worry about their future; this future, of course, relates in part to their ability to innovate and lead innovation inside their organizations.
 To achieve this goal, companies invest in innovation: they establish dedicated rooms, start innovation departments, hire innovation consultancies and push their employees to be innovative.
 Yet, the success rate is low (10%-30% according to Harvard Business School research).

 The reasons are varied.
 However, I would say it is, in part, due to the lack of preparation.

 For the last 200 years or so, since the industrial revolution we were trained to think with our left brain: the analytical, practical, and linear but in our times, the role of the right brain thinking: the imaginative, emotional, and holistic is required, just like the left brain.
 It means we need to change our perception about right-brain thinkers because this change is crucial: the perception that led to success in the past — the left-brain thinking is the driver, and the right-brain is the passenger — won’t work in the future.
 They become equally important.
 Two ways of thinking need to share the driving seats.